nicolashodee/atelier-setsuko/wp-content/plugins/simple-banner/readme.txt

 4. This is the settings page... and the fourth screen shot.

 == Changelog ==

+= 2.10.3 =
+* Change to stop scam security sites from emailing me.

 = 2.10.2 =
 * Bug fixes for sites with no `administrator` role.